Getting Involved With The Occult Is Playing With Fire!

 The scriptures, which is God’s word, teach the spirits who operate in the realm of the occult are not what they claim to be (usually enlightened spirits or spirit guides) but rather demonic spirits totally bent on the deception and destruction of mankind.

 The entire scope of the realm of the occult lies under the domain of the serpent’s kingdom.
-The enemy’s goal is part of a plan to oppose God, to deceive men and women, to build a rebellious kingdom and ultimately destroy mankind.
+The enemy’s goal is part of a plan to oppose God, deceive men and women, build a rebellious kingdom, and ultimately destroy mankind.
 “Occult” means “hidden” (I use the term in the sense of direct or indirect involvement with demonic supernaturalism).